A-Garg/reptiles/README.md

 ### Console output

-Counts of:
+The console will output counts of:
 * reptiles in RDB but not NCBI
 * reptiles in both RDB and NCBI
 * reptiles in NCBI but not RDB

-Within species that are in NCBI but not RDB, it additionally counts:
+Within species that are in NCBI but not RDB, it additionally prints counts of:
 * species labeled "aff.", "cf.", or "sp."
 * hybrid species
 * species that contain numerical digits